Carthage Punic Ports: Ports location in Carthage

-Archaeological excavations have uncovered the traces of a canal that suggest that it functioned until its filling in the 4th century B.C.
+Archaeological excavations have uncovered the traces of a canal that suggest that it functioned until its filling in the 4th century BC.
 The canal in question can be followed archaeologically for about 400 m, having been built on natural terrain.
 Some historians have suggested that there is a link with the Lake of Tunis due to the nature of the sediments found.
 Serge Lancel has also documented that the level of Lake Tunis was significantly higher than in the ancient period of the city, and mentions its shores as a probable place of refuge.
 According to this theory, the canal was a "line of penetration" into the interior of the city.
 It is also assumed that there could have been a second canal parallel to the first.
 On the edges of these facilities would have been the naval dockyards.
 The hangars, stores and temples would be erected nearby, constituting the "emporium".
 It is important to note that, due to the nature of the Punic civilization, its relationship with the sea was fundamental and that the centre of the city, the agora, shouldn't have been located far from its economic centre.
 Experts have theorized that the canal was not used for navigation, but for landing in an area particularly hostile to human presence.
 The location of the Tofet of Salambo, in the vicinity of the centre of the original Phoenician colony, is a clear sign of this possible hostility according to the sections that have been discovered, dating from the 8th century BC.

 There have been many discrepancies among the experts about the location of the primitive ports of Carthage.
 By analogy with other places, and taking into account the need to avoid unfavourable winds, the possible location of one of the ports is placed in the vicinity of the area of the Baths of Antoninus, towards the north of the site, that is, towards the southern area of Le Kram.
 The discoveries made at the site suggest that this first location is very likely since the Roman baths used to be located on land reclaimed from the sea.
 Therefore, in this area could have been located one of the primitive ports of the city.
 Certain historians believe, however, that the site of the primitive port was in the vicinity of the village of Sidi Bou Saïd, because of its location near a cape, which gave it a privileged geographical position so important in the eyes of the Phoenicians.
 Other experts, including Serge Lancel, placed the position of the ports along the Lake of Tunis, less assembled in ancient times than nowadays.
 Lancel places the position of the port on the beaches of Marsa, at a relative distance from the city (about 3 km approximately), but close enough to the neighbourhood of Megara.